 Years later, when I began to open my awareness more intentionally to my own patterns of racial assumptions and biases, I again was distressed by what I saw.
 Beneath my expressed and cherished attitudes of interest in and acceptance of all, lay contrary reactions that were unpleasant for me to recognize.
 Though out of my awareness, they were influencing my behaviors and responses in ways I did not like or approve of.

-Over time, with compassionate, patient meditation practice, my increasing awareness has led to increasing freedom from these unconscious biases.
+Over time, with compassionate, patient meditation practice, my increasing awareness has led to increased freedom from these unconscious biases.
 I am now much more likely to recognize subtle bias in my mind before I act on it in word or deed.

 I am very, very far from being perfectly unbiased, but my awareness has helped me move, ever so slightly, in that direction, the direction we all must move in if we are ever to realize Dr. King’s dream of a society where individuals are not judged by the color of their skin.